Mauritians: History

 The meeting of a mosaic of people from Europe, India, Africa and China began a process of hybridisation and intercultural frictions and dialogues, which poet Khal Torabully has termed "coolitude".
 This social reality is a major reference for identity opened to otherness and is widely used in Mauritius where it represents a humanism of diversity.

 Subsequent to a Constitutional amendment in 1982, there is no need for Mauritians to reveal their ethnic identities for the purpose of population census.
 Official statistics on ethnicity are not available.
 The 1972 census was the last one to measure ethnicity.
 Statistics Mauritius compiles data on religious affiliation every ten years during census.

 Demographics of Mauritius

 Mauritian diaspora

-The Mauritian diaspora consists of Mauritian emigrants and their descendants in various countries around the world, mainly France, Great Britain (United Kingdom), Australia, New Zealand, Canada, Ireland and Belgium.
+The Mauritian diaspora consists of Mauritian emigrants and their descendants in various countries around the world, mainly Great Britain (United Kingdom), Australia, New Zealand, Canada, France, Ireland and Belgium.

 Given the island's importance for international shipping routes and limited opportunities locally, Mauritian Creole people settled internationally before some of these countries were founded as nations.
 For example, Mauritians settled on the continent of Australia before federation of the nation.
 Their ancestors and more recent migrants are now known as Mauritian Australians.
 Aboriginal people from islands south of the continent likewise settled in Australia.